appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

 ## Use Branching Strategy

 Implement a well-defined branching strategy to enhance collaboration and maintain code quality in Git.
-Key points to consider:
+For large-scale deployment, it is recommended to use a multi-instance setup.
+For more information, see [Multi-instance setup with Git](/advanced-concepts/version-control-with-git/environments-with-git).

  <ZoomImage
         src="/img/gitflow.webp"